 The Factor Equipment Hardened knife is a full size, semi-overbuilt folding knife that focuses on smooth operation and all-out tactical grip.
 The Hardened knife is a breath of fresh air in a knife market filled to the brim with overly similar knives.
 That said, proprietary hardware, fragile bearings, and dirty internals out of the box keep the Hardened from being a smash home run.

-The Hardened knife is a sophisticated new design from the fairly new knife company Factor Equipment.
+Factor Equipment.
 They are an American company with manufacturing in China.
 Some of their early knives they brought to market were criticized for copying existing designs.
 To their credit, Factor Equipment listened to their critics and have responded with a compellingly original knife.
 There are a few flaws in this knife to be sure.
 However, if Factory Equipment can make a few improvements, the Hardened knife indicates there is a bright future for them and this knife.

 The Hardened knife is an absolute, hand-filling joy to cut with.
 The recurved AUS-10 blade, aggressive texturing, and superb ergonomics just make cutting a dream.
 However, the all out, stick to your hand tactical grip will also shred your pants pockets.
 Lock up is achieved through a stout stainless steel frame lock with aggressively textured and 3D-sculpted G10 inlays.
 Deployment is actuated by a sharp but effective flipper tab or by a textured section on the blade that, at best, works part of the time.
 The action is smooth but slightly mechanical feeling, running ceramic ball bearings and detent ball.